Qraft

 Dynamic QR code pros:

-• Analytics data (scan count, time, location) available
+• Analytics data (scan count, time, location, device type) available

 Dynamic QR code cons: